spstreets/gtfs_manager/README.md

 # Gtfs Manager

-A cross-platform desktop GUI app for viewing and editing GTFS data.
+A cross-platform app for viewing and editing GTFS data.
 Built with [Druid](https://github.com/linebender/druid), a rust native UI toolkit.

 ## Status